JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 ### Confidence

 From version <bl>3.3.0</bl>, running pre-annotations on a text project provides one extra piece of information for the automatic annotations - the confidence score.
-This score shows the confidence the model has for each of the labeled chunks.
+This score shows the confidence the model has for each of the labeled chunks it predicts.
 It is calculated based on the benchmarking information of the model used to pre-annotate and the score of each prediction.
 The confidence score is available when working on <es>Named Entity Recognition</es>, <es>Relation Extraction</es>, <es>Assertion</es>, and <es>Classification</es> projects and is also generated when using [Rules](https://nlp.johnsnowlabs.com/docs/en/alab/rules).

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/confidence.png" style="width:100%;"/>